Ashinoko/NewsStatsticalAnalysis/README.md

 The `generate_wordcloud.py` will generate wordclouds for each month of a given year.

 #### Data

-You can access the scraped data here:
+You can access the scraped data [here](https://drive.google.com/file/d/1mYCpbHB1_dCjVp5dEN0Nq3FhwTTrlJxI/view).

-You can download the final processed version until (2021/04/23) here:
+You can download the final processed version until (2021/04/23) [here](https://drive.google.com/file/d/1GODohmjsNixT46_6DzMmyXyOiNhrSf1c/view).

 ## Screenshots